gamemanual0/gm0/source/docs/robot-design/odometry.rst

 .. warning:: This is a very niche aspect of design in FTC.
 Generally it is something done by more experienced teams who have had time to repeatedly test their designs and mechanisms with software during the off-season.

 Odometry refers to the use of motion sensors for localization.
 Localization is a means for being able to locate the position of the bot at some point in time.
-Localization is crucial in path following and advanced autonomous modes as one needs to know where they are to generate the necessary movements needed to reach a desired destination. `Localization software <../software/odometry.html>`_ plays a major role in odometry; however, in order to produce accurate results, reliable and accurate hardware design is a necessity.
+Localization is crucial in path following and advanced autonomous modes as one needs to know where they are to generate the necessary movements needed to reach a desired destination. :doc:`Localization software <../software/odometry>` plays a major role in odometry; however, in order to produce accurate results, reliable and accurate hardware design is a necessity.

 The term dead wheels, tracking wheels, odometry pods, and odometry are often conflated in the FTC community.
 However, there are a few key differences one must keep in mind.
 Odometry is an umbrella term and refers to the general use of motion sensors for localization purposes.
 Meanwhile, dead wheels, tracking wheels, and odometry pods are all synonymous terms.
 We'll explore what they mean in a bit.